MicrosoftDocs/Viva/Viva/plan-for-all-viva-modules.md

 ---
 # Get all Microsoft Viva modules

-[Microsoft Viva](https://www.microsoft.com/microsoft-viva) currently offers four modules that can make an impact on their own and become even more powerful when used together.
+[Microsoft Viva](https://www.microsoft.com/microsoft-viva) currently offers several apps that can make an impact on their own and become even more powerful when used together.
 Learn more about [individual Viva modules](discover-more-about-each-viva-module.md) and how you can use [two or more modules together](learn-how-to-combine-modules.md) to create personalized employee experiences for your organization.

 >[!NOTE]
 > New Microsoft Viva experiences have just been released or are coming soon.
 New Viva experiences will be incorporated into this solution for [Viva Engage](/viva/engage/overview), [Viva Goals](/viva/goals/intro-to-ms-viva-goals), and [Viva Sales](/viva/sales/introduction).
 Learn more about [new Viva experiences](/viva/getting-started-with-microsoft-viva#learn-more-about-new-viva-experiences).

 Follow the guidance in this article if you know your organization wants all four Viva modules.